cs5581/CS684_Project/Test Plan/Test Plan.md

 7. User should see buttons to sign in or register on landing page.
 8. User should see logout successful signed out and return to the login page.
 9. When user credentials are verified user is prompted for successful login and to landing page for login.
+10. User should be able to save settings for article preference
+11.

 ## Testing Tasks
 - Test plan and report to be prepared